senocular/senocular.github.com/articles/js_implementing_for_loops.md

 3
 ```

 Given the implementation, it should be easy to see why.
 When the closures are created, they capture a scope chain that includes an `i` variable in the global scope.
 When each function runs, they each see the same `i` variable in the global scope, its value (3) the last value it became before the `forTest()` returned false.
-While they do each have their own block scope in the scope chain they're holding on to, that's not where the `i` variable lives.
-The `i` lives in the global scope which is the same global scope seen in each of the closure's scope chains.
+While they do each have their own block scope (from the body) in the scope chain they're holding on to, that's not where the `i` variable lives.
+The `i` lives in the global scope which is the same global scope seen in each of the closures.

 Next we can compare that to the `let` implementation.